techidaily/site-win11-tips/source/_posts/halt-mspm-errors-windows-based-fixes-required.md

 ## 1\.
 Restart Your Computer

  This is a common troubleshooting method, but it's essential for a reason.
 The reason that Microsoft PC Manager won't install on your system could be due to a temporary bug.
-Before you dive into the more advanced troubleshooting fixes, consider restarting y[our computer](https://www.makeuseof.com/windows-restart-methods/) (see[how to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) to put it back on a clean slate.
+Before you dive into the more advanced troubleshooting fixes, consider restarting y [our computer](https://www.makeuseof.com/windows-restart-methods/) (see [how to restart your Windows PC](https://www.makeuseof.com/windows-restart-methods/) ) to put it back on a clean slate.

  If you still can't install the application after a system restart, try the next solution on the list.